-In order to serve the best interests of our students, FNU allocates a percentage of these funds for each starting class.
-First priority for receiving an FSEOG award will be an applicant with the lowest expected family contribution (EFC) who is also Pell eligible.
+In order to serve the best interests of our students, FNU allocates a percentage of these funds throughout the award year to be awarded each term for new and continuing students who are ready to be packaged for the award year or the remainder of the award year.
+First priority for receiving an FSEOG award will be an applicant with the lowest expected family contribution (EFC) who is also a Pell grant recipient during the award year.
+The annual range of possible FSEOG awards at FNU is currently \$100 to \$300.

-If all Pell eligible students receive an FSEOG award, the next priority would be students with the lowest expected family contribution (EFC) who are not Pell eligible.
+If all Pell grant recipients receive an FSEOG award, the next priority for awarding FSEOG funds would be students with the lowest EFC who are not Pell recipients.